Lots of stores offer consumer leases that allow you to rent an item like a laptop, TV or fridge.

 Get help if you can't make lease payments

-You can also talk to a financial counsellor.
-They offer a free and confidential service, and can help you get your finances back on track.
+You can also talk to a financial counsellor, a free and confidential service to get your finances back on track.
+Call the National Debt Helpline on 1800 007 007.
+The helpline is open Monday to Friday, 9:30am to 4:30pm.

 Cheaper ways to get what you need

 If you need an item, there are cheaper options.

-- No interest loans - if you're on a low income, these loans can help you cover the cost of essential household goods like a fridge or computer.
+- No interest loans - if you're on a lower income, these loans can help you buy essential household goods like a fridge or computer.

 - Centrelink advance payments - you may be able to get an advance payment of your Centrelink benefit.

 - Lay-by - you pay off the item in a number of equal repayments.
-You won't be able to take the item home straight away, but you won't be stuck paying interest either.
+You can't take the item home straight away, but you won't pay any interest on it.

-- Savings - use our savings goals calculator to work out how much you need to put aside regularly to reach your savings goal.
+- Savings - use the savings goals calculator to work out how much you need to save regularly to reach your goal.

 Jasmine rents a fridge

 When Jasmine's fridge broke down, she didn't have enough savings to buy a new one.
 She chose to rent a fridge for two years through a consumer lease.
 At $30 per fortnight, her payments looked low.

 When the lease ended, Jasmine returned the fridge to the consumer lease company.

 Jasmine used the rent vs buy calculator to work out she'd spent $1,560 on rent payments.
-This was more than twice the price of buying the fridge outright, which sells for $700 at her local department store.
+This was more than twice the price of buying the fridge outright, which sells for $700 at her local shopping centre.